NVIDIA/TensorRT-LLM/docs/source/advanced/gpt-attention.md

 `cpp/tensorrt_llm/kernels/decoderMaskedMultiheadAttention/decoderXQARunner.h`.

+(inflight-batching)=

-## Inflight batching
+## In-flight Batching

-TensorRT-LLM supports a feature called in-flight batching.
-With that feature, sequences in context phase can be processed together with sequences in generation phase.
+TensorRT-LLM supports in-flight batching of requests (also known as continuous batching or iteration-level batching) for higher serving throughput.
+With this feature, sequences in context phase can be processed together with sequences in generation phase.
 The purpose of that technique is to better interleave requests to reduce latency as well as make better use the of the GPUs.